 - Keep coolant out of the reach of children. - Do not allow coolant to come into contact with the skin, the eyes and clothing. - Consult a doctor immediately if coolant is swallowed. - Rinse the affected area immediately with plenty of water in the event of contact with the skin. - Rinse eyes thoroughly with water and consult a doctor immediately if coolant gets into the eyes. - Change clothing if coolant spills onto your clothing.

-- Position the motorcycle upright.

-- Place a suitable container under the water pump cover.
+- Position the motorcycle upright. - Place an appropriate container under the water pump cover.

 - Remove screw 1.
-Take off radiator cap 2.

-- Completely drain the coolant.
+Take off radiator cap 2. - Completely drain the coolant.

-- Mount and tighten screw with a new seal ring.

-Guideline